 Now those who define “until death do us part” as a divine command to never divorce for any reason would say this situation is unfortunate for this woman, but she still must remain faithful even though her husband is perpetually committing infidelity.
 Even though he is perpetually committing crimes against her and sins against the Lord she must remain faithful as our heavenly Father is faithful.
 They claim that she would be committing a crime against her husband and a sin against our Lord if she were to break the marriage covenant by divorcing her unfaithful husband.
 They claim that her vows are broken by her divorcing her husband—vows made in the presence of witnesses and before God.

 First of all, those who hold such a foolish position should bring forward as evidence the vow that says I shall remain faithful to this covenant regardless of my spouse perpetually breaking the conditions of the covenant.
 The very purpose of the conditions is to assure that both parties are protected from this kind of deception.
 The conditions of covenants exist so that both parties will be assured to receive the benefits for which they enter the covenant in the first place.
 The purpose of a covenant is to convey one or more blessings upon one or both parties to the covenant.
 A bilateral covenant (such as the marriage covenant) conveys blessings on each party—otherwise they would not have any interest in entering into the covenant.
 A covenant is an obligation.
 Why would anybody unnecessarily obligate themselves?
 Again, nobody in their right mind would bind themselves for nothing—they obligate themselves because there is a desired reward for doing so.
-So when either partner to the covenant demonstrates that they are breaking the conditions that were requirements to the covenant, then they have broken the covenant and the injured covenant partner is no longer bound by the covenant freeing them to enter into another new covenant with someone who intends to and is able to keep the covenant conditions.
+Keeping the covenant’s conditions allows the other party access to the blessing promised.
+So when either partner to the covenant demonstrates that they are breaking the conditions that were requirements in the covenant, then they have broken the covenant effectively withholding the promised blessing(s); therefore, the injured covenant partner is no longer bound by the covenant (as it has been broken) freeing them to enter into another new covenant with someone who intends to and is able to keep the covenant conditions.

 Some will argue that as believers in Christ Jesus we should follow God’s example and forgive our spouses even when they perpetually break the conditions of the marriage covenant?
 This of course restricts divorce more severely than Christ Himself who gave us the exception clause: “except in the case of pornia” (sexual infidelity).
 In addition, this is a false argument because it is not what God does.
 God sends unrepentant sinners (covenant breakers) to eternal damnation—“away from the presence of the Lord and from the glory of His power” (2 Thes.
 1:9).
 God only enters into relationship with covenant keepers.
-Of course it is God who keeps the covenant for (on the behalf of) His beloved children, but the covenant between God and His children has every single condition met without fail.
+Of course it is God who keeps the covenant for (on the behalf of) His beloved children, but the covenant between God and His children is perfect as God is perfect and its conditions and blessings are all intact.

-Not only does God give us the righteousness of Christ so that we are positionaly in good standing with all of the conditions of our covenant with God, but God also places His Holy Spirit within us to cause us to walk according to His statutes and He empowers each of us to observe His ordinances (Ezekiel 36:27).
+Not only does God give his children the righteousness of Christ so that they are positionally in good standing with all of the conditions of our covenant with God, but God also places His Holy Spirit within us to cause us to walk according to His statutes and He empowers each of us to observe His ordinances (Ezekiel 36:27).
 So the reality is that each of God’s chosen children are keepers of all of the conditions of the covenant that God has welcomed them into for His glory and for their salvation.
 As a result both parties of the beloved’s covenant with God will receive the blessings for which they entered the covenant.

-God is and will be fully glorified and shown to be worthy of all praise and His chosen vessels of mercy will receive salvation and eternal life in heaven with God.
+God is and will be fully glorified and shown to be worthy of all praise and His chosen vessels of mercy will receive salvation and an eternity in heaven with God.
 God guarantees both ends of the covenant.
-Neither party must languish in and serve a broken covenant providing blessings to their spurious partner while being defiled and derided by that same person, which is precisely what the people who claim all divorce to be sin are insisting upon.
+Neither party must languish in and serve a broken covenant providing blessings to their spurious partner while being defiled and derided by that same person, which is precisely what the no divorce crowd insists upon.

 Now if men had the power to keep both ends of the marriage covenant, then it could be argued that a godly person should do so in keeping with the Father’s example, but men do not have the power to repent for another person or to keep another person from sin.
 Neither can we pay for the sins of another person.